aws-samples/aws-iot-smart-wastebin-solution/README.md

 1. you need an AWS account.
 If you don’t already have an AWS account, create one at <https://aws.amazon.com> by following the on-screen instructions.
 Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create IAM roles.
 2. clone the repository
-3. An S3 bucket to upload all the artifacts from the cloned respository under src/greengrass-app-component directory
+3. An S3 bucket to upload all the artifacts from the cloned repository under src/greengrass-app-component directory
 4. Upload all the artifacts to AWS S3 Bucket
     1. On AWS Console, choose "**S3**" service
     2. Choose your bucket created as mentioned step 3